-Flight data APIs (AirLabs / Aviationstack / OpenSky)
+Flight data APIs (AirLabs / Aviationstack / AeroDataBox / OpenSky)

 When you log a flight, TravStats can fill in fields you didn’t type yourself — aircraft type, scheduled times, real distance flown, codeshare resolution — by querying flight-data providers.
 None of this is required.
 Manual entry works fine.
 But the auto-fill is the single feature most users enable first.